mitjafelicijan/bidi/README.md

-**Bidi** is a lightweight framework and fantasy console designed for creating tiny video games, perfect for learning and having fun.
+**Bidi** is a lightweight framework and/or fantasy console designed for creating tiny video games, perfect for learning and having fun.
 It takes heavy inspiration from [LÖVE](https://www.love2d.org/), [Pico8](https://www.lexaloffle.com/pico-8.php), [Atari 2600](https://en.wikipedia.org/wiki/Atari_2600) and [Windows